Thinking of trying Weightlifting?

 Weightlifting movements and their derivatives have been shown to improve full body strength, explosive power, mobility, movement competency...the list goes on.

-Personally I believe a proportion of the enjoyment gleaned from them is the combination of highly technical movements and strength development, which is rare in a gym/strength sport - Pls don't take offense Powerlifters.
+Personally I believe a proportion of the enjoyment gleaned is from the combination of highly technical movements and strength development.
+When compared to body building and powerlifting there is definitely more of a skill emphasis in weightlifting.

 It becomes a ‘practice’ akin to playing piano or learning a martial art.
-It requires discipline and this makes it an enjoyable long term pursuit.
+It requires discipline and thus makes it an enjoyable long term pursuit.

 Flexibility/Mobility/Range of motion